BenJaminB1ue/carriage_number_detection_using_OpneCV/README.md

 <div align=center><img width="480" height="640" src="https://i.loli.net/2019/07/22/5d35b93450f1046484.png"/></div>

+## Feedbacks
+If you get any problems or find any bugs, don't hesitate to comment on GitHub or make a pull request !

 ## Contributors
 The project is mainly created by Yihe Wu (BenJamin Blue) in NJUST, June 2019.